 NOTE: Prices are subject to change without notice.

 I started teaching to help put myself through college.
 Then discovered I enjoyed it almost as much as performing.

 I have worked with students of all backgrounds and ages.
 Taught blind students to dance.
 I've worked with stroke victims, after their physician's approval to help them regain function.
-Worked with Alzheimers patients in an effort to slow the progress of the disease and to help bring more joy into their lives.
+Worked with Alzheimers patients to help slow the progress of the disease and to help bring more joy into their lives.
 Taught high school students.
-Worked with companies to use dance and performance to increase the effectiveness of communication.
+Worked with commercial companies to increase the effectiveness of their communication.
 Taught professional football and basketball players - some who were getting married and some who felt it would help their on performance on the field.
 Taught politicians of every party and worked with some in the west wing.
 I've worked with litigation attorneys to help improve their effectiveness in communicating with jurors.

 I was hired to perform at a holiday party for a senior living facility in Virginia.
 The topic was Holiday Music in Story Song and Dance.
 I wrote the show myself and performed for about 35 residents, staff and guests telling the stories behind holiday classics and dancing with each individual who wanted to - even those in wheelchairs.
 This was the third year in a row that I did that show there and each time it was different and delightful.

 Free lessons are generally worth what you pay for.
 Instead of a sales pitch like a used car lot find a teacher whose background and methods agree with you.
 Not every teacher is a good match for every student.
 Many, including myself, will offer a one lesson money back guarantee - meaning that if you don't feel the instructor was right for you the teacher will refund your payment - just don't then ask for a second lesson!